 Humans are hardly an endangered species, with a global population of about 7.2 billion and growing.
 But fortunes can change quickly, as we've demonstrated in recent decades with lots of other wildlife.
 And despite our best efforts to buffer ourselves against the whims of nature, civilization remains reliant on healthy ecosystems for food, water and other resources.
 Adjusting to mass extinctions would be a challenge under any circumstances, but it's especially daunting in the context of climate change.

-"If it is allowed to continue, life would take many millions of years to recover, and our species itself would likely disappear early on," says Gerardo Ceballos of the Universidad Autónoma de México, lead author of the new study.
+"If it is allowed to continue, life would take many millions of years to recover, and our species itself would likely disappear early on," says Gerardo Ceballos of the Universidad Autónoma de México, lead author of the 2015 study.
 "We are sawing off the limb that we are sitting on," Ehrlich adds.

 6. Unlike an asteroid, we can be reasoned with.

 Previous mass extinctions may have been inevitable, but it's not too late to stop this one.
-While the authors of the new study acknowledge the difficulty of curbing lucrative destruction like deforestation, not to mention climate change, they note it is still possible.
+While the authors of the 2015 study acknowledge the difficulty of curbing lucrative destruction like deforestation, not to mention climate change, they note it is still possible.
 It's even gaining momentum, thanks to growing public awareness as well as high-profile attention from governments, corporations and even the pope.

 "Avoiding a true sixth mass extinction will require rapid, greatly intensified efforts to conserve already threatened species," the study's authors write, "and to alleviate pressures on their populations — notably habitat loss, over-exploitation for economic gain and climate change."